 [Section 29B inserted by No. 94 of 1984 s.
 19.]

-30. Intervention of Crown
+30. Intervention by Minister on behalf of State

 (1) The Minister may, by giving the Registrar notice in writing of his intention to do so, and by leave of the Commission, intervene on behalf of the State in any proceedings before the Commission in which the State has an interest.